 The disease can also be transmitted via blood transfusion, organ transplant or from mother to child during pregnancy.

 Once infected, Chagas disease (also known as American trypanosomiasis) can go undetected for years, or even decades, during which time it can cause damage to the heart, intestines and esophagus.
 Cardiomyopathy and arrhythmias caused by the damage can eventually prove fatal.
 In some cases, a Chagas-enlarged heart or intestines can actually explode.

-According to the PLoS editorial, about 10 million people are currently living with Chagas disease, making it one of the most common neglected tropical diseases in Latin America and the Caribbean.
-It kills about 20,000 people worldwide every year.
 Lead author Dr. Peter Hotez, dean of the National School of Tropical Medicine at Baylor College of Medicine in Houston, warns that the disease is spreading globally and there may be between 300,000 and 1 million cases in the U.S.